archaicvirus/Pic-2-Tic/README.md

 A web-app designed specifically to convert images for use with the TIC-80 fantasy console.
 The project is still a work in progress (WIP), but once it's finished, a standalone version will be packaged, perhaps with Electron or NW.js.

 For now, you can run the app by using VS Code and the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 More experienced users feel free to run/host the files however you see fit.
 Please note that I am not an experienced web developer, and the code could definitely be refactored.
-I welcome any criticism/input/pull requests, so feel free to contribute if inclined.
+I only made this tool for a personal need I have developing 'Craptorio' a factorio de-make for the tic80, however it occured to me that this could be useful to other tic80 devs.
+I welcome any criticism/input/pull requests, so feel free to contribute if so inclined.

 ![image](https://user-images.githubusercontent.com/25288625/227027839-fca3cd29-7825-4be3-9474-2f851ca1612d.png)